Photo by Ярослав Алексеенко on Unsplash

 But unlike cash that can be divided among several named beneficiaries, a property may not be as easily allocated to multiple recipients.

-Here are some things to consider in when you are leaving your property to someone:
+Here are some things to consider in writing a will when you are leaving your property to someone:

 1. Is the property is under a joint tenancy?